 Refunds.
 When you carry back a capital loss to an earlier tax year, refigure your tax for that year.
-If your corrected tax is less than you originally owed, you can apply for a refund.
-File Form 1120X to report the corrected tax.
+If your corrected tax is less than the tax you originally owed, use either Form 1139 or Form 1120X to apply for a refund.